Training Language Models to Explain Their Own Computations: Privileged Access Improves Explanations

 \subsection{Models and Training Data}

-We study Llama-3.1-8B~\citep{grattafiori2024llama3herdmodels} as the target model, and test five different explainer models (Llama-3.1-8B, Llama-3-8B, Llama-3.1-8B-Instruct, Llama-3.1-70B, Qwen3-8B;~\citealp{yang2025qwen3technicalreport}).\footnote{Details can be found in~\Cref{app:feature_explanations:models}.} We select the explainer models that differ from the target model in attributes such as architecture (Qwen3-8B), size (Llama-3.1-70B), and training regimen (Llama-3.1-8B-Instruct), to investigate the effect of each of these factors.
-We fine-tune each model to be an effective explainer as described in \Cref{eq:objective_features}.
-For Llama-3.1-8B, we report results with both LoRA~\citep{hu2022lora} and full-parameter fine-tuning, while for Llama-3.1-70B we only report LoRA due to compute constraints, and for other models we only report full-parameter fine-tuning.
+\paragraph{Models.} We use Llama-3.1-8B~\citep{grattafiori2024llama3herdmodels} as the target model,\footnote{We run additional experiments with Gemma 2~\citep{gemmateam2024gemma2improvingopen} as target model, see~\Cref{app:feature_explanations:gemma}.} and train five different explainer models (Llama-3.1-8B, Llama-3-8B, Llama-3.1-8B-Instruct, Llama-3.1-70B, Qwen3-8B;~\citealp{yang2025qwen3technicalreport}).\footnote{Details can be found in~\Cref{app:feature_explanations:models}.} For Llama-3.1-8B, we report results with both LoRA~\citep{hu2022lora} and full-parameter fine-tuning.
+For Llama-3.1-70B we only report LoRA; for other models we only report full fine-tuning.

-For models that require projection layers $\Pi_{\ell}$ due to hidden-size mismatch (Qwen3-8B, Llama-3.1-70B), we \textit{randomly initialize} those layers and train them with the rest of the parameters.\footnote{For LoRA training, these layers are included in the set of parameters trained via low-rank updates.} We additionally train a version of Llama-3.1-70B where the projection layer is \textit{pre-trained} to minimize $\|h^\explainer_{\ell, t} - \Pi_{\ell} \cdot h^\target_{\ell, t} \|_2$ on FineWeb samples~\citep{penedo2024the}, or the distance between the the layer-$\ell$, token-$t$ explainer activation $h^\explainer_{\ell, t}$ , and the projected target activation $\Pi_{\ell}\cdot h^\target_{\ell, t}$ from the same layer, token location.
+\paragraph{Initializing $\Pi_\ell$.} For models that require projection layers $\Pi_{\ell}$ due to hidden-size mismatch (Qwen3-8B, Llama-3.1-70B), we \textit{randomly initialize} $\Pi_\ell$ and train them with the rest of the parameters.\footnote{For LoRA training, these layers are included in the set of parameters trained via low-rank updates.} For Llama-3.1-70B, we also include results where $\Pi_\ell$ was \textit{pre-trained} on $\min_{\Pi_\ell}\|h^\explainer_{\ell, t} - \Pi_{\ell} \cdot h^\target_{\ell, t} \|_2$ (distance between explainer and projected target activations) on FineWeb samples~\citep{penedo2024the},

-To generate training data, we use Llama-Scope~\citep{he2024llamascope} to obtain residual stream SAE features for Llama-3.1-8B target models, which we use for the direction $v$.
-We use the Llama-3.1-8B-LXR-32x features, which maps the residual stream after each layer to 131K features (32 times larger than the residual hidden dimension).\footnote{We run additional experiments with Gemma 2~\citep{gemmateam2024gemma2improvingopen}, whose data generation details can be found in~\Cref{app:feature_explanations:gemma}.} Ground-truth explanations $E$ for each feature were obtained from Neuronpedia~\citep{neuronpedia}.
+\paragraph{Data.} We train on residual stream SAE features of Llama-3.1-8B target models from Llama-Scope~\citep{he2024llamascope}.
+We use the Llama-3.1-8B-LXR-32x features, which maps the residual stream after each layer to 131K features (32 times larger than the residual hidden dimension).
+Ground-truth explanations $E$ for each feature were obtained from Neuronpedia~\citep{neuronpedia}.